gwhgerman/SoFiA-2/README.md

 Note that the `-fopenmp` parameter is optional and will enable **multi-threading** using OpenMP.
 If your compiler does not support OpenMP, this parameter can simply be omitted to install a single-threaded version of SoFiA 2.
 Please ensure that you read and follow the **instructions** printed at the end of the compilation process to finalise the installation.
 If a compiler error related to WCSLIB shows up, please ensure that WCSLIB is installed in a standard location where it can be found by the GCC.
 Then run the compilation script again to see if the error message has disappeared.

+As an alternative, we provide a `Makefile` for those who prefer to use `make` to install SoFiA 2.
+The `Makefile` itself contains a few examples of how to invoke it with different compilers (with or without OpenMP support).
+Note that if you prefer to use `make`, you may still want to create a symbolic link or alias to the `sofia` executable file in the end to make SoFiA 2 easily accessible across your system.

 ## Documentation

 An overview of all control parameters as well as a PDF copy of the SoFiA 2 User Manual can be found on the wiki at https://github.com/SoFiA-Admin/SoFiA-2/wiki.